Find Someone

 Phone numbers: Additional info:

-• Education: Ph.D., Developmental Psychology, University of Vienna, MA, BA Psychology, University of Vienna
+• Education: Ph.D., Developmental Psychology, University of Vienna

 • Publications: https://scholar.google.com/citations?user=KfSi1eMAAAAJ&hl=en